aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/calendar-scheduling/date-format/_index.md

 ### 1. Installation of Aspose.Tasks for .NET

 Make sure you have Aspose.Tasks for .NET installed in your development environment.
-You can download the library from the official [Aspose.Tasks for .NET download page](https://releases.aspose.com/tasks/net/) and follow the installation instructions provided.
+You can download the library from the [Aspose.Tasks for .NET download page](https://releases.aspose.com/tasks/net/) and follow the installation instructions provided.

 ### 2. Basic Knowledge of C# Programming Language